DanFNKD/playfootball/README.md

 - The core content on the page outlines the benefits of playing Football, both physical and mental.
 - Font Awesome icons are used to break up the text.
 - An inspirational video showcasing some emotive moments in Football was included to further entice people to participate.
-- The Youtube video is responsive and doesn't autoplay on any browser.
+- The YouTube video is responsive and doesn't autoplay on any browser.

 ![Benefits Page Section](./assets/readme-images/benefitssection.png)
 ![Benefits Page Youtube Video](./assets/readme-images/benefitssectionyoutube.png)

 #### Signup Page Image

-- The final image merges the concepts from the preceeding two images, showcasing people playing football on a grass surface surrounded by likeminded people in a social setting.
+- The final image merges the concepts from the preceding two images, showcasing people playing football on a grass surface surrounded by likeminded people in a social setting.

 ![Signup Page Image](./assets/readme-images/signupimage.png)